 Students with a non-natural resources bachelor's or master's degree and a strong interest in sustainable resources management are encouraged to apply.

-To learn more about FNRM degree programs, you may wish to review the FNRM Graduate Student Handbook (PDF), which is provided to all new graduate students.
+To learn more about SRM degree programs, you may wish to review the SRM Graduate Student Handbook (PDF), which is provided to all new graduate students.

 The GPA and GRE guidelines provided above are not requirements for admission, although good scores in these areas do correlate with success in graduate school (see Science 2007 Vol. 315, pg 1080-81).
 While GRE scores and GPA are important to our evaluation of graduate applications, other factors are also fundamental to the admission decision: strong letters of reference indicating the applicant’s ability to succeed in graduate school, prior experience in the field, a well written statement of education goals, and other experiences or qualifications that may indicate potential for graduate study.